Winsanity: Round 3

 In the third round, a new list is given with two starter facts and their numbers revealed with four more facts that are given one at a time.
 When the contestant is given a fact, they can choose to play it or if they don't know where to put it, they can challenge their opponent to play it.
 If a fact is placed in the correct spot, the contestant who played it earns the money, but if it's placed in the wrong spot, that money goes to the opposing contestant.
 The first fact is worth $500, the second is worth $600, the third is worth $700, and the final is worth $1,750.
-The contestant with the most money at the end of the round wins the game and gets to play in the final five for $10,000.
+The contestant with the most money at the end of the round wins the game and gets to play in the final five for a chance to augment their total winnings to $10,000.

 The Final Five

 The final five is the bonus round of the game, where the winning contestant is shown five facts and five numbers.
 The contestant is given 45 seconds to match each fact to its corresponding number on a touch screen and if they think they matched all of them correctly, they stop the clock by pressing a red button next to the screen.
 If they didn't get all five right, Faison tells them how many they did get right, but won't be specific over which ones they got right.
 The contestant is given one more chance to change the ones that they think they got wrong.
-If they still did not get all of them right, they get $500 for each one that they did get right to add to their earlier winnings.
+If they still did not get all of them right, they get an additional $500 for each one that they did get right.